 There are a wide range of external factors that can affect someone’s relationship with food and their body.

 - Prejudice and discrimination.
-Systemic prejudice — such as and — often targets people in marginalized bodies and increases risk of an eating disorder.
-Discrimination against may be a contributing factor to the high rates in that community as well.
+Systemic prejudice — such as weight stigma and racism — often targets people in marginalized bodies and increases risk of an eating disorder.
+Discrimination against LGBTQ+ folks may be a contributing factor to the high rates in that community as well.

-- Social, academic, and athletic environments. and teasing .
+- Social, academic, and athletic environments.
+School-based bullying and teasing raise the risk for developing an eating disorder.
 Communities that place a high value on appearance or emphasize a narrow definition of “healthy eating” can increase the risk of eating disorders.
-Certain weight-focused sports such as ballet, gymnastics, and wrestling are commonly known as having a heightened eating disorder risk, but .
+Certain weight-focused sports such as ballet, gymnastics, and wrestling are commonly known as having a heightened eating disorder risk, but athletes of all kinds are at higher risk than their less active peers.

 - Home environment.
-While families do not cause eating disorders — a harmful myth that dominated the discourse for decades — .
+While families do not cause eating disorders — a harmful myth that dominated the discourse for decades — parents and other family members can shape a child’s relationship to food and their body.
 However, placing the blame on parents and families not only oversimplifies eating disorders but is also counterproductive to the healing process.

 The short answer?
 No. Lots of people diet and only a fraction of them will develop an eating disorder.
-For those who are otherwise predisposed to developing an eating disorder, however, dieting is probably the for triggering the disease.
+For those who are otherwise predisposed to developing an eating disorder, however, dieting is probably the single biggest risk factor for triggering the disease.

 In addition, a lot of the behaviors associated with following a diet — abiding by rules about what or when to eat, counting calories or macros, exercising to burn calories — are synonymous with eating disorder behaviors, and often praised in the context of a weight loss diet.
 People with certain temperament traits are also more likely to see their diet devolve into an eating disorder..
 Being highly conscientious, rule-following, perfectionistic, and achievement-oriented can make someone feel especially bound by the rules of the diet — and, later, to the rules of the eating disorder.

 What’s even trickier today is that most people don’t use the term “dieting.”
-Diets today go by many different names, such as a The stated goal of the new way of eating may not even be weight loss, but the rules around eating, particularly when they make it difficult to take in enough calories and eat a variety of foods, can contribute to the development of an eating disorder.
+Diets today go by many different names, such as a “cleanse,” a “lifestyle change,” or even “healthy eating.”
+The stated goal of the new way of eating may not even be weight loss, but the rules around eating, particularly when they make it difficult to take in enough calories and eat a variety of foods, can contribute to the development of an eating disorder.

 It’s common and understandable for patients and families to wonder about the “root cause” of an eating disorder.
 And while sometimes there is a specific incident or precipitating event that can be identified as the trigger, more often, it’s not so neat.
 Sometimes eating disorders seem to come out of nowhere, and while you can guess at contributing factors, there’s never a definitive answer.